Greetings once again, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 You know, we have car shows.

-We have car shows in uh Detroit, we have car shows all over the place.
+We have car shows all over the place.

 And what are our car shows, though?

-Our car shows made up of cars that nobody's ever going to build, really cool looking cars nobody's ever going to build.
+Our car shows made up of cars that nobody's ever going to build, really cool-looking cars nobody's ever going to build.

-Our car shows have become here's the latest lawnmower with two seats on it, called a bubble car, the smart car.
+Our car shows have become, here's the latest lawnmower with two seats on it, called a bubble car, the smart car.

-The Russians are showing off fuel guzzling trucks, SUVs, those are the vehicles on center stage at the Moscow car show, flaunting the difference, the indifference of Russian buyers to fuel economy and climate change as they project the growing wealth since they conquered Georgia through their cars.
+Those are the vehicles on center stage at the Moscow car show, flaunting the difference, the indifference of Russian buyers to fuel economy and climate change as they project the growing wealth since they conquered Georgia through their cars.

-International car makers who premiered bigger and more powerful machines at the semi-annual event this year seem to grasp the Prejudice against fuel saving cars in Russia.
+International car makers who premiered bigger and more powerful machines at the semi-annual event this year seem to grasp the prejudice against fuel-saving cars in Russia.

 Hell yes, you know, they don't have any environmentalist wackos there.